anthonydmays/grpc-vs-rest/grpc-rest-app/README.md

 cd packages/proxy
 docker compose up
 ```

+> :warning: If you get 500 errors when testing the client, it may be that you're running Docker on Mac which will require configuration changes.
+See below for instructions, or install Envoy directly and run the configuration by executing `envoy -c envoy.yaml`.

 5. You can test that the API is running properly browing to the following link: